confluentinc/cp-docker-images/docs/configuration.rst

 The Confluent Platform Docker images support passing configuration variables dynamically using environment variables.
 More specifically, we use the Docker ``-e`` or ``--env`` flags for setting various settings in the respective images when starting up the images.

 Some configuration variables are required when starting up the Docker images.
 We have outlined those variables below for each component along with an example of how to pass them.
-For a full list of all available configuration options for each CP component, you should refer to the respective documentation.
+For a full list of all available configuration options for each Confluent Platform component, you should refer to their respective documentation.

 	.. note::

-		As you will notice, the configuration variable names have prefixed with the name of the component.
+		The configuration variable names are prefixed with the name of the component.
 For example, the Kafka image will take variables prefixed with ``KAFKA_``.

-Zookeeper
+ZooKeeper
 ---------

-The Zookeeper image uses variables prefixed with ``ZOOKEEPER_`` with the variables expressed exactly as they would appear in the ``zookeeper.properties`` file.
-As an example, to set ``clientPort``, ``tickTime``, and ``syncLimit`` you'd run the command below:
+The ZooKeeper image uses variables prefixed with ``ZOOKEEPER_`` with the variables expressed exactly as they would appear in the ``zookeeper.properties`` file.
+As an example, to set ``clientPort``, ``tickTime``, and ``syncLimit`` run the command below:

 	.. sourcecode:: bash